 With a backlog of nearly 40 episodes, there is plenty of insight to be had about this topic and many, many more.
 Recently, we started curating those insights with our ongoing segment, Ask The CFO, where the inaugural topic was the ongoing talent shortage.
 This time, we're turning our attention to virtual work, remote teams and how accounting departments can succeed in the era of Zoom and the home office.

-Here's what CFOs and other leaders have had to say about going virtual in 2021 and beyond.
+Here's what CFOs and other leaders have had to say about going virtual next year and beyond.

 Long before most of us even knew what a coronavirus was, many organizations were beginning to weigh the pros and cons of virtual finance operations and allowing their employees to work from anywhere.
 Technological advances that facilitated global collaboration are hardly new: Slack was introduced in 2013 and had 4 million active users by 2016, and by 2018, 70% of the world's working population did their job from home at least once a week, according to research from the International Workplace Group (IWG).